 Vesna is a cultural manager and producer, leading the London-based NGO Krug, with branches in Skopje, Macedonia and Podgorica and Cetinje, Montenegro.
 She has promoted Balkan cultures in the UK since 2006 through arts exhibitions, theatre performances, film festivals, concerts, literature readings, and educational projects.

-Vesna promotes the environmentally sustainable creative sector through activities like Green Culture, the annual gathering for the green creative sector, taking place for the 7th time in Montenegro in May 2018.
-Parallel to this she is preparing the Green Culture – Planetary Summit 2019.
+Vesna promotes the environmentally sustainable creative sector through activities like Green Culture, the annual gathering for the green creative sector, taking place for the 8th time in Montenegro in June 2019.
+Parallel to this she is preparing the Green Culture – Planetary Summit 2020, linking events in the UK, Europe and the US for a greater impact of the sustainable cultural sector on the wider global community.
 Since 2015, she’s been part of Al Gore’s Climate Reality Leadership Team.

 Senior Development Executive